-The previous section described the components of a Data Grid and how they are modeled within GridSim.
-This section describes the implementation of some of the common operations in Data Grids in GridSim using the entities described previously.
-The first operation we present is the implementation of a RC structure using the hierarchical topology as an example.
+The previous section described the components of a data Grid and how they are modelled within GridSim.
+This section describes the implementation of some of the common operations in data Grids in GridSim using the entities described previously.
+The first operation we present is the implementation of an RC structure using the hierarchical topology as an example.
 We use the hierarchical RC model as a basis for describing other operations such as file addition and deletion.
-Note that we have opted to implement the hierarchical RC model in this paper, because it has been widely studied [3, 6, 25].
+Note that we have opted to implement the hierarchical RC model in this paper, because it has been widely studied [3,6,25].
 Moreover, this model functions as an interesting test case to demonstrate the utility of our simulator.

 4.1.
-Implementing the Hierarchical Replica Catalog model
+Implementing the hierarchical RC model

 The hierarchical RC model is constructed as a catalog tree, as depicted in Figure 4.
 In this model, some information are stored in the root of the tree, and the rest in the leaves.
 This approach enables the leaf RCs to process some of the queries from users and resources, thus reducing the load of the root RC.
 In GridSim, the TopRegionalRC class acts as a centralized RC or a root RC in a hierarchical model.
 In contrast, the RegionalRC class represents a local RC and/or a leaf RC in a hierarchical model.
-The common functionalities of a RC is encapsulated in AbstractRC, an abstract parent class for both TopRegionalRC and RegionalRC.
+The common functionalities of an RC is encapsulated in AbstractRC, an abstract parent class for both TopRegionalRC and RegionalRC.

 In our implementation, we follow an approach described in [25] and used by the EU DataGrid project [20].
-In this model, the root RC only stores the mapping between a filename and a list of leaf RCs.
-Each leaf RC in turn stores the mapping between the filename and a list of resources that store this file.
-Table 5 shows an example of how datasets (in this case files named file1, file2 and file3) are indexed for the hierarchical model in Figure 4.
+In this model, the root RC stores only the mapping between a filename and a list of

+Figure 4.
+A hierarchical replica catalog model.